sagemath/sagewiki_to_gh-2022-10-10/days10.md

      Contributing speakers:
        * Nadia El Mrabet: [:/NadiaElMrabetTalk: Implementing the Weil, Tate and Ate pairings using Sage]
-   * October 11: Sage-Combinat (chair Nicolas Thiery) (follows the Elliptic Curves session) Invited Speakers:
+   * October 11: Sage-Combinat (chair Nicolas Thiery) (follows the Elliptic Curves session) The purpose of the *-Combinat project is to provide an extensible toolbox for computer exploration in algebraic combinatorics, and foster code sharing between researchers in this area.
+We will present the history, features, and design of MuPAD-Combinat, and discuss the timeline, difficulties, but also great technical and community opportunities that arise from the ongoing port as Sage-Combinat.
+     Invited Speakers:
        * Florent Hivert and Nicolas Thiéry: *-Combinat: Sharing Algebraic Combinatorics since 2000 Contribution speakers: